geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

-### Project Integration: Current State vs Roadmap
+### Project Status - Data Warehouse

-- **Project 1 (Data Warehouse)**
-  Fully implemented, operational and serves as the foundation for project 2.
+  Fully implemented, operational.
   It provides structured, clean, and analytics-ready data using a Medallion Architecture and Star Schema design.

 ---